titulus/test.it/README.md

 testit
 ===================

-Simple js testing framework
+Simple js testing framework.

+*Availible in nodejs*

 #### Goals:
-  + to use dev console instead of page DOM
+  + to use dev console instead of page DOM (in browser)
   + to avoid crashes
   + to avoid differences in results of tests of one and the same code
   + to provide the ease of use